All you need to know

 As one would expect, there are signs that the climate cycle is about to reverse again, as indicated by cooling temperatures in Greenland since 2005 (with the odd exception of 2012.

 Apart from that the mass balance of the Greenland ice sheets has been normal, with unusually little ice loss during summer the last couple of years.
-And the Arctic sea ice extent has been stable since 2008:
+And the Arctic sea ice extent has been stable since 2007 (according to the Sea Ice Index, SII, 2008 according to MASIE):

 One might argue that the extent of sea ice is less interesting, since the measure is affected by winds and storms, but the Arctic Sea Ice Volume tells the same story: